antimof/UxPlay/README.md

 **-as _audiosink_** chooses the GStreamer audiosink, instead of letting autoaudiosink pick it for you.
 Some audiosink choices are:  pulsesink, alsasink, pipewiresink, osssink, oss4sink, jackaudiosink, osxaudiosink (for macOS), wasapisink, directsoundsink (for Windows).
-Using quotes "..." might allow some parameters to be included with the audiosink name.
+   Using quotes "..." might allow some optional parameters (e.g. `-as "alsasink device=..."` to specify a non-default output device).
-   (Some choices of audiosink might not work on your system.)
+   The syntax of such options is specific to a given plugin (see GStreamer documentation), and some choices of audiosink might not work on your system.

 **-as 0**  (or just **-a**) suppresses playing of streamed audio, but displays streamed video.